 What safety measures will you take for dining services?

 In partnership with our food provider, Sodexo, Loyola will continue to enact proven precautions and safety practices, combined with transparent and ongoing communication, to offer healthy, safe, and delicious dining options on campus.
-The campus dining team is taking every precaution to deliver safe, high-quality food in a carefully controlled environment, including requiring personal protective equipment, frequent hand washing, and regular temperature checks for our staff.
-We will also eliminate self-service options, expand options for carryout orders, and use touchless technology for transactions.
-We will follow enhanced cleaning protocols for high-touch areas and limit capacity according to city and state guidelines.
-We will require a green campus clear screen upon entry into the Orleans Room.
+The campus dining team is taking every precaution to deliver safe, high-quality food in a carefully controlled environment, including requiring personal protective equipment, frequent hand washing, and illness protocol.
+We will have expanded options for carryout orders and use touchless technology for transactions.
+We will continue to follow all state and local government guidelines.

 How do I order dining services for pickup?

 You can connect your campus meal plan to your Grubhub account and order through the app.
 Follow these instructions:

 - Download the Grubhub app in the App Store or Google Play

 - Create an account or log into your account if you already have one